-Partner Name and website where available: Details (including roles and responsibilities and engage with the project): (max 200 words) capacity to ITPGRFA Secretariat http://www.planttreaty.or g/content/secretariat The ITPGRFA Secretariat will be one of the nine mer Expert Project Guidance Committee (EGC).
-As such, i high-level guidance on yearly project plans and rep Madagascar and Benin teams, challenges encou technical questions that arise in association with proje The ITPGRFA Secretariat will inform the EGC a resources, ongoing developments and projects rel implementation of the ITPGRFA/MLS; it will facilitate appropriate, between the project and ITPGRFA bodies and other organisations, activities, and projects.
-The EGC will communicate regularly through skype, email.
-It will meet face-to-face three times: once in Be Madagascar, and the third time in Ethiopia, in a meetin the African Union. t will provide borts for the ntered, and ect activities. about useful ated to the linkages, as and process, phone and enin, once in Have you included a Letter of Support from this institution?
-Yes Yes
+Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

+The ITPGRFA Secretariat will be one of the nine members of the Expert Project Guidance Committee (EGC).
+As such, it will provide high-level guidance on yearly project plans and reports for the Madagascar and Benin teams, challenges encountered, and technical questions that arise in association with project activities.
+The ITPGRFA Secretariat will inform the EGC about useful resources, ongoing developments and projects related to the implementation of the ITPGRFA/MLS; it will facilitate linkages, as appropriate, between the project and ITPGRFA bodies and process, and other organisations, activities, and projects.

+The EGC will communicate regularly through skype, phone and email.
+It will meet face-to-face three times: once in Benin, once in Madagascar, and the third time in Ethiopia, in a meeting hosted by the African Union.